unity-atoms/unity-atoms/docs/api/unityatoms.baseatoms.md

 ---

+## `SyncCollision2DVariableInstancerToCollection`

+Adds Variable Instancer's Variable of type Collision2D to a Collection or List on OnEnable and removes it on OnDestroy.

+---

 ## `SyncIntVariableInstancerToCollection`

 Adds Variable Instancer's Variable of type int to a Collection or List on OnEnable and removes it on OnDestroy.